ImJiyun/Learning-React/10-advanced-state-management/README.md

 // Step 2: Define the reducer function function shoppingCartReducer(state, action) {
+  // reducer function will be called by React after dispatching an action
+  // 2nd arg : action we dispatch with dispatch function
+  // state is the guaranteed latest state snapshot
-  switch (action.type) {
+  // we should return the updated state switch (action.type) {
     case "ADD_ITEM": {
       const updatedItems = [...state.items];